 “I learned from Australian crocodile recipes that you can do a baby-back ribs,” he said.
 “When I worked at Kingfish, I hosted nose-to-tail dinners.
 For those, I broke down an entire alligator and prepared each part differently.
 The cheek is delicious, but the liver is totally inedible.”
 His grits and alligator grillades arrived on the Cavan menu this winter, with pan-fried cutlets cooked in bacon fat and braised in a reduction of celery, onions, bell pepper and garlic — served over stone-ground, mascarpone and edam cheese grits.

-Richard has become friends with a biologist and conservationist, Dr. Ray J. Matherne, the owner of Cypress Point — a 1,700-acre wetland preserve about 30 minutes from New Orleans in Bayou Des Allemands.
-Matherne has spent a lifetime studying this ecosystem and today takes guests on tours, crawfish harvests.
+Richard has become friends with a biologist and conservationist, Ray J. Matherne, the owner of Cypress Point — 1,700 acres of wetland about 30 minutes from New Orleans in Bayou Des Allemands.
+Matherne has a Masters in environmental science from Loyola University and a doctorate in science education from the University of Southern Mississippi.
+Today he takes guests on tours and crawfish harvests.
 In September — the only month alligator hunting is legal — he’ll even take guests on two-day alligator hunts.
 There’s no place to stay directly on his property, but the drive isn’t too long from New Orleans.
+Matherne said he believes Cypress Point is over-populated by alligators, and he believes hunting the animals is necessary to control population.

-Matherne’s preserve has Spanish moss dripping dreamily off cypress, gum, and oak trees.
-It’s easy to forget we are here for a hunt — the first of a two-day hunt is rather relaxing.
+Matherne’s preserve has Spanish moss dripping dreamily off cypress, gum and oak trees.
+It’s easy to forget we are here for a hunt, as the first day is rather relaxing.
 We set traps using 12-foot long willow poles with a long, nylon rope tied to both ends.
 The poles are planted at a 45-degree angle deep into the mud.
 On the top of each pole, a piece of raw chicken hangs from a massive, metal hook dangling about a foot off the water.

 The alligators begin their own hunt at dusk.
 Sniffing the rotten meat, they burst from the water to swallow the it whole, settling on the mud below to digest — without noticing that they’ve swallowed a hook and line, too.